ihakkitekin/cdp/README.md

 # cdp
-A simple directory changin script for Windows PowerShell
+A simple directory changing script for Windows PowerShell

 cdp(ChangeDirectoryPartially) is a script that wrote recently to allow myself change directories little easier.
 I am a total stranger to PowerShell, this is basically my first script ever.
 Therefore, highly likely this script is not the best, might not work well for everyone.